sinricpro/.github/profile/README.md

 ## Security

-If you think you found a vulnerability or other security-related bug in the Arduino CLI, please report the bug to our Security Team 🛡️ Thank you!
+If you think you found a vulnerability or other security-related bug in the SinricPro products, please report the bug to our Security Team 🛡️ Thank you!

 e-mail contact: support@sinric.com